-What kind of pianos do you work on?

 -What’s the difference between a tuner and a technician?

 Before the advent of really good tools, advanced techniques, electronic tunings devices (ETDs), and regular conventions, meetings, and journals, it made some sense for tuners and technicians to specialize.
 In 2016, however, a “Pianoman” or “Pianowoman” should be familiar with tuning, repairs, adjustments, and be able to handle most service requests.
 There’s really no reason to only be a tuner.
-However, a rebuilder is a different classification, and some of those rebuilders are not tuners.
+However, some technicians are also rebuilders, a different classification, and some of those rebuilders are not tuners.
 Of course, there are tuner/technician/rebuilders, but regardless, the person who comes to your house for a tuning can typically handle most common mechanical issues.

 -Do you tune with a "machine" or by ear?

 I started training in 1982, and in 1984 I began teaching piano technology.
 I taught piano tuning and repair until 1994, and tuned solely by ear.
 Yes, I was the luddite.
 I tuned by ear for 30 years, but now I use my ears and an Electronic Tuning Device – EDT.
 First I use the ETD to measure and create a customized tuning.
 I then check the intervals and make adjustments by ear, save the tuning I’ve created in the device, then I tune the piano.
 This method allows me to move quickly through areas which are difficult to hear due to construction or design flaws, and to touch up areas which have slipped, leading to a more stable tuning over time.

 -How long does it take to tune a piano?